 But this is not Bon Appétit.
 So I will tell you that last Thursday night, after eating monkfish and drinking precisely one beer, I spent most of the early morning hours lying in a fetal position on my bathroom floor.
 Because my digestive tract is a delicate flower, or I likely had some form of food poisoning, or some combination thereof.

 The next day the only thing I could stomach—besides some lemon-lime Gatorade—was this cake.
 It is a very good recipe and I have made about five different versions of it, including one savory edition that included sun-dried tomatoes, which was a grave mistake.

-Brett said, of the dried nightshade rendition, it tasted like gingerbread that had taken a wrong turn.
+Of the dried nightshade rendition, Brett said it tasted like gingerbread that had taken a wrong turn.
 Imagine it is Christmastime and you slice off a piece from a freshly baked loaf, intending to wash it down with some delicious eggnog, but instead of candied ginger or some brandy-soaked currants, you find embedded tomatoes.

 It was not completely inedible, per se, but I would not recommend it.
 I also feel compelled to mention I come from a lineage where it is customary to save leftover tossed salad and eat the soggy vinegar-laden limp greens the next day.
 Suffice to say tomato gingerbread is not something I ever hope to taste again, and that is saying something.

 The version presented today is much better.
 It is a recipe I have been experimenting with for awhile, because I have a few gluten-free friends who deserve to eat quick breads like the rest of us.
 It is also very low in fermentable carbohydrates called FODMAPs, which research indicates can worsen digestive woes, like the kind you might experience due to post-infectious irritable bowel syndrome.